-It will be the responsibility of Environmental Services and the County AIS Committee to set in place the County AIS Plan.
-Environmental Services and the AIS committee will review the Plan annually to determine its effectiveness and update this plan as deemed necessary.
-Environmental Services, the AIS Committee and local Lake Associations will work together to enact different aspects of this plan.
+It will be the responsibility of Environmental Services and the County AIS Advisory Committee to set in place the County AIS Plan.
+Environmental Services and the AIS Advisory Committee will review the Plan annually to determine its effectiveness and update this plan as deemed necessary.
+Environmental Services, the AIS Advisory Committee and local Lake Associations will work together to enact different aspects of this plan.